ShivShankarDash/ToDo-App-Addteq-Assignment/README.md

 - Now go to the frontend_react folder and in the CLI type "npm run dev" to see the app on frontend

-## Incase you are not able to setup the project , please refer to the video attached
+## Incase you are not able to setup the project , please refer to the video attached (Might appear pixelated due to compression)